The 20 Best Infantile Neutropenia Doctors Near Me in Florida, US

 English

 Alfred Asante-Korang, M.D., F.A.C.C., pediatric cardiologist with the Johns Hopkins All Children’s Heart Institute, has been working with heart transplant patients for more than 20 years.
 Dr. Asante-Korang was named Johns Hopkins All Children’s Hospital best consulting physician in the 2023 Johns Hopkins Medicine Clinical Awards.
 Dr. Asante-Korang graduated from the University of Ghana Medical School, where he also completed an internship in pediatrics.
 He completed pediatric residencies at the University of Liverpool and the University of Chicago, as well as fellowships in pediatric cardiology at the IWK Children’s Hospital in Halifax, Nova Scotia, Canada and the Children’s Hospital of Pittsburgh.
 Dr. Asante is rated as an Experienced provider by MediFind in the treatment of Infantile Neutropenia.
-His top areas of expertise are Infantile Neutropenia, Heart Failure, Cardiomyopathy Due to Anthracyclines, Cardiomyopathy, and Heart Transplant.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Infantile Neutropenia, Cardiomyopathy Due to Anthracyclines, Heart Failure, Cardiomyopathy, and Heart Transplant.
+Dr. Asante is board certified in American Board Of Pediatrics.

 Experienced in Infantile Neutropenia